Make your Rails console (and irb) output better readable

 How to use CSS3 gradients in Opera

-Since version 11.10 Opera provides support for linear gradients using -o-linear-gradient
+Since version 11.10 Opera provides support for linear gradients using -o-linear-gradient.

-.
+The syntax is pretty similar to Mozilla's -moz-linear-gradient.
 This will create a vertical gradient from yellow to red:

 background-image: -o-linear-gradient(top, #ff0, #f00);